1

 Qualifications:

-• One year property security experience.
+• One year building maintenance or janitorial experience.

 • Excellent problem solving and conflict resolution skills.

-• Experience working with low-income people.
+• Experience working with low-income people

 About us: